aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/igeometrypath/quadratic_bezier_to/_index.md

 ## quadratic_bezier_to {#asposepydrawingpointf-asposepydrawingpointf-int}
-Adds quadratic Bezier curve at the end the path
+Adds quadratic Bezier curve to the specified place of the path

 ```python